Qualified business income (QBI) deduction: What is it and who qualifies?

 The QBI deduction is the lesser of:

-- 20% of QBI ($80,000) or the wage and property limitation ($75,000).
 Therefore, in this scenario, John’s QBI deduction is limited to $75,000.

 These two examples illustrate the application of the QBI deduction and highlight how income thresholds and limitations can influence the final deduction amount.
 While Jane’s case is straightforward, John’s demonstrates how higher income levels require applying the wage and property test, which reduces the allowable deduction.

-For more complex cases, such as specified trade or businesses (SSTBs) with multiple income streams and phase-out thresholds, understanding key factors like W-2 wages, unadjusted property basis, and phase-out rules is essential.
-In these cases, consulting the IRS guidelines and the use of tax planning tools are helpful to ensure accurate calculations and compliance with tax regulations.
+For more complex cases, such as SSTBs with multiple income streams and phase-out thresholds, it’s important to understand key factors such as W-2 wages, unadjusted property basis, and phase-out rules.

 How to maximize the QBI deduction